KingLinkTiger/FIRSTChesapeakeDiscordBot/README.md

 ## COMMANDS
 Command | Description
 ---- | ----
+!ping | Ping/Pong command in order to validate the bot is online.
 !frcteam/frc TeamNumber | Retrieves information about the supplied team from the FIRST FRC API !ftcteam/ftc TeamNumber | Retrieves information about the supplied team from the FIRST FTC API !ftcteamtoa TeamNumber | Retrieves information about the supplied team from the The Orange Alliance API